dankinsoid/VDFlow/README.md

 ## License

-VDArch is available under the MIT license.
+VDFlow is available under the MIT license.
 See the LICENSE file for more info.